hyperf/hyperf/docs/en/logger.md

 ### Configure multiple `Handler`

 Users can modify `handlers` so that the corresponding log group can supports multiple `handlers`.
-For example, in the following configuration, when a user posts a log higher the level of `INFO`, it will be written in `hyperf.log` and `hyperf-debug.log`.When a user posts a log higher the level of `DEBUG`, the log will be written only in `hyperf-debug.log`.
+For example, in the following configuration, when a user posts a log higher the level of `INFO`, it will be written in `hyperf.log` and `hyperf-debug.log`.
+When a user posts a `DEBUG` log, the log will be written only in `hyperf-debug.log`.

 ```php
 <?php